nicnosis/iu-courses/j360/web-syllabus.md

 The focus of Project 2 is CSS.
 Students will demonstrate their ability to add visual elements and style to sites.
 Project 2 will test students' knowledge of CSS selectors, properties, and values, as well as the Box-Model.

 #### Final Project - Bootstrap Site
 You will design, prototype, and develop a multi-page website using [Bootstrap](http://getbootstrap.com/).
+This project is designed to combine all of the skills you've acquired throughout the semester.

 ### Homework
 This class has __four__ homework assignments designed to test and reinforce knowledge from class.
 Homework assignments will typically involve a shorter or less involved coding task.